Braves vs. Giants Player Props Betting Odds

 Olson Stats

-- Olson heads into this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .188 with a double, three walks and two RBI.
+- Olson heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .333 with two doubles, two walks and four RBI.

 Olson Recent Games